isomerpages/nyp-sirs/_digital-programmes/joint-certification-programmes/certified-digital-productivity-consultant.md

 ---
 <img src="images/joint-certification/cdpc.jpg" style="width:100%;">

-<p>On 4 June 2019, SIRS, Singapore Productivity Centre (SGPC), and Heartland Enterprises Centre Singapore (HECS) signed a Memorandum of Understanding (MOU), launching the Certified Digital & Productivity Consultant (CDPC) programme.</p>
+<p>On 4 June 2019, SIRS, Singapore Productivity Centre (SGPC), and Heartland Enterprises Centre Singapore (HECS) signed a Memorandum of Understanding (MOU), launching the Certified Digital &amp; Productivity Consultant (CDPC) programme.</p>

 <p>The CDPC programme aims to upskill current SIRS digital consultants and SGPC consultants in digital and consultancy capabilities.
 Through this programme, consultants will be put through a four-month long training that comprises classroom lessons, capability-building projects, and on-the-job training in selected retail companies.</p>